GhaniaAkhtar/leetcode-solutions/README.md

 ### 2149.
 Rearrange Array Elements by Sign
 **Approach:** Used two pointer approach.
 Initialized a vector<int>res of the size of vector<int>nums.
 Set pointer i to 0 and pointer j to 1.
 If nums[k]th index is positive, copied it to res[i]th index and set i=i+2 else if nums[k]th index is negative, copied it to res[j]th index and set j=j+2;

+### 520. Detect Capital
+**Approach:** Checks if a word's capitalization is correct: either all letters uppercase, all lowercase, or only the first letter capitalized.
+Solved using three helper functions (all_small, all_capital, first_capital) that each validate one pattern, combined with OR logic in detectCapitalUse.

 ## Folder Structure
 Each folder is named `<number>-<problem-name>` and contains a `solution.cpp` file with my accepted LeetCode solution.